 Curlier than slight waves, but not as dense as a kinky hair type, curly or coiled hair is relatively easier to work with than it’s wavier counterparts.
 When properly cared for, curly hair can stand out as one of the most stylish do’s a guy can have.
 Thick, full and naturally textured, once you know what you’re doing – it’s a breeze to work with.

 Curly hair lends itself particularly well to being left in its natural state, but it’s still important to use the right products to give a little hold prevent drying out.

 The Best Men’s Hair Products for Curly Hair

 Do: Styling creams and pomades will add moisture while giving you a little more control over the hair’s shape.
 Another option is applying curl enhancing mousse which will give your curls a more defined, textured and overall healthy appearance.

 Don’t: Gel, wax or clay are generally too dry for curls, giving you a dry wiry hair texture that you’ll be trying to avoid.
 Hairspray, typically, will have the same effect on your curls unless you’re going for one specifically tailored to adding moisture while maintaining its hold.

 Best Hair Products for Your Hair Length

 Longer styles varying from shoulder length to a full-on men’s ponytail come with their own set of requirements, much the same as the hairs texture would.
-When it comes to lengthier styles, your mainly looking for men’s long hair products that are tailored towards enhancing your chosen style as opposed to offering a firm hold.
+When it comes to lengthier styles, you’re mainly looking for men’s long hair products that are tailored towards enhancing your chosen style as opposed to offering a firm hold.